 1. Complete Application

 To demonstrate your intention to become accredited, submit the preliminary application with fee.
-Your agency will have 2 years from this application date to schedule your site or virtual visit and your hearing will take place that same year.
+Your organization will have 2 years from this application date to schedule your review and your hearing will take place that same year.
 Upon completion of your application, NRPA will provide you with a CAPRA Mentor as a resource to assist with your accreditation process.

 2. Attend Training